Humberto Suazo: Later career

-In 2015, he returned to Colo-Colo and announced his retirement from football on 14 January 2016.
+In 2015, Suazo returned to Colo-Colo and announced his retirement from football on 14 January 2016.
 In 2017, however, he joined his former club San Antonio Unido, who were playing in the Segunda División.
 He left the club in early 2018 and returned in July 2019.

+In 2020, Suazo played for Deportes Santa Cruz.
+In the second half of the same year, he switched to Deportes La Serena.

-On 30 August 2021, Suazo returned to México and joined Raya2, the official reserve team of C.F.
-Monterrey.
-After participating in 10 games and scoring a goal, he left the team as announced in December 2021.
+On 30 August 2021, Suazo returned to México and joined Raya2, the official reserve team of Monterrey.
+After participating in ten games and scoring one goal, he left the team as announced in December 2021.

+Back to Chile, Suazo rejoined Deportes La Serena in December 2021.

+In November 2022, Suazo returned to San Luis de Quillota after his stint in 2003.
+On 14 October 2025, he announced his retirement after the match against Deportes Copiapó on 24 October of the same year.

 International career

 Suazo had also become a fixture with his international side.
 In 2006, he scored 17 goals in national and international matches, surpassing Peter Crouch by one goal for the "World's Top Goal Scorer Award".
 His four international goals all came in friendlies.
 He scored goals against New Zealand and Sweden.
 His other two goals came in the form of penalties versus Ivory Coast and Colombia.
 In January 2007, he was awarded world's top goal scorer of 2006 by the International Federation of Football History & Statistics in Salzburg, Austria.
-He was also awarded the Silver Football as the world's second first league top scorer with 34 goals, behind Klaas-Jan Huntelaar from Ajax Amsterdam with 35 goals.
+He was also awarded the Silver Football as the world's second first league top scorer with 34 goals, behind Klaas-Jan Huntelaar of Ajax with 35 goals.

-Suazo played for Chile in the Copa América 2007, scoring three goals, two in his first match against Ecuador, and one in the quarter final match against Brazil.
+Suazo played for Chile in the Copa América 2007, scoring three goals, two in his first match against Ecuador, and one in the quarter-final match against Brazil.
 He finished as CONMEBOL's top scorer of the 2010 FIFA World Cup qualification with 10 goals, one ahead of Brazilian striker Luís Fabiano.

+Coaching career

+Still a player of San Luis de Quillota, Suazo graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile) in December 2024.

+After suffering a serious knee injury in June 2025, Suazo briefly joined the technical staff of Fernando Guajardo, serving as a player-coach for San Luis de Quillota.

+Personal life

+His daughters, Grettel and Arantza, are professional footballers who have represented Chile at youth level.

+His youngest son, Jesús, known as Chuy, was born in Mexico and is a player from the San Luis de Quillota youth ranks.